Efficient algorithms for quantum chemistry on modular quantum processors: Introduction

-Here, we focus on the use of modular quantum processors for quantum chemistry -- one of the most promising long-term applications of quantum computing~\cite{Cao2019,McArdle2020}.
-Specifically, we focus on the task of finding the ground state (up to chemical accuracy) of a large molecule in the Born-Oppenheimer approximation where nuclear degrees of freedom are frozen.
-We show that modular architectures are uniquely well suited for this application because 1) many large molecules are naturally grouped into clusters with relatively weak but non-trivial connectivity between them, and 2) fermionic Hamiltonians offer flexible scheduling due to the pseudo-commutativity of the Trotterization.
 We focus on the $(\text{H}_4)_3$ chain, where each of the three H$_4$ systems is represented with a quantum processing unit (QPU) (see Fig.~\ref{fig:schematic}).
-We demonstrate that, to achieve the standard benchmark of chemical accuracy (1.6 mHa), our algorithm can tolerate inter-module gates up to $\sim20\times$ slower than intra-module gates without increasing the runtime.
+We demonstrate that, to achieve the standard benchmark of chemical accuracy (1.6 mHa), our algorithm can tolerate inter-module gates up to $\sim35\times$ slower than intra-module gates without increasing the runtime.
 Our resource scaling estimates suggest that the savings of our algorithm are roughly linear in the number of modules compared with a naive compilation, which becomes substantial for large molecular systems.
 This work adds quantum chemistry to the list of applications for modular quantum computers and illustrates the benefits of the pseudo-commutativity of most Trotterized algorithms for efficient quantum algorithm compilation.